 On the hardware front, the S521 offers solid choices, including a fixed bridge with six fully adjustable saddles.
-This will aid with intonation and action adjustment, on top of providing tons of sustain.
+This will aid with intonation and action adjustment, on top of providing tonnes of sustain.

 At $199.99, Ibanez’s China-made GART60 is one of the most affordable guitars on this list.
-It’s perfect for those exploring jazz, blues and rock, featuring classic humbucking tones enriched by sustain from the arched top design.
+It’s perfect for those exploring jazz, blues and rock, featuring classic humbucking tones with loads of sustain.

 The first thing you’ll notice about the GART60 is its stylish single-cutaway appearance and glossy arched top body.
-The latter isn’t purely aesthetic: It also adds a distinct richness to the guitar’s tone.
 The GART60 also features poplar as its body tonewood – known for its characteristic well-balanced tone.